-In addition to the habitat-linked stresses listed above, direct stresses to priority species include the handling, spread of disease and illegal collection of Eastern Box Turtle, unknown status and need to survey rare plants such as the Blue Ridge Sedge and high mortality of Ruffed Grouse due to the West Nile Virus.
+In addition to the habitat-linked stresses listed above, direct stresses to priority species include mortalities caused by the West Nile virus for Ruffed Grouse, lead poisoning of Bald Eagles, persecution and illegal collection of timber rattlesnake, spread of disease and illegal collection of Eastern Box Turtle and loss of nectar resources for the Northern Metalmark.

 Maintaining a diverse population of forest birds requires dynamic forest landscapes with mosaics of age classes and structure.
-Efforts to manage and restore both early successional and interior forest habitat are needed for priority SGCN.
+Efforts to manage and restore both early-successional and interior forest habitats are needed for priority SGCNs.